affat25/Contador/README.md

-# CTP Project Starter
+# Contador

-A full stack web application starter template for building projects with React, Express.js, and Sequelize.js
+A full stack web application with React, Express.js, and Sequelize.js.
+With the rise in infaltion it has been extremely difficult for the general public to save money, especially for us students.
+The purpos of Contador is to help you build good spending habits and achieve your saving goals.

-**Current version:** 2022.2 (Oct 2022)
+**Current version:** 2022.3 (Dec 2022)

 ## Stack